Best Wireless Home Security Systems of 2024

 SimpliSafe’s Monitoring

 Once the equipment is set up, it’s time to decide how you want it monitored.
 There’s a free self-monitoring option, making SimpliSafe one of the best security systems with no monthly fees.
 Our recommended route, however, is professional monitoring.
-Check out the options below, and then I’ll give you some recommendations.
+Check out the options below, and then we’ll give you some recommendations.

 Features Free plan Self-Monitoring with Camera Recording Standard plan Core (formerly Fast Protect) Live streaming Yes Yes Yes Yes 24/7 professional monitoring No No Yes Yes Live Guard Protection (Smart Alarm indoor cam) No No No Yes Active Guard Outdoor Protection No No No No Cellular connection No No Yes Yes Secret alarms No Yes No Yes Video-verified alarms No No No Yes Unlimited cloud storage None 10 cameras None 10 cameras Smart home integrations No No No Yes Monthly price Free $9.99 $21.99 $31.99 We recommend the Core plan because it significantly increases your home security.
 Beyond just professional monitoring and cellular backup, it offers Live Guard Protection.
 As mentioned earlier, it’s a way to verify alarms and drive away burglars using the wireless indoor camera’s video and audio.